Procedure: Noel Butlin Archives Centre collecting

 - The NBAC collects records of nationally significant professional associations and industry bodies which are:

-- organisations related to the working environment, particularly to sectors already represented in NBAC collections
+- organisations related to the working environment, particularly to sectors already represented in NBAC collections; or

 - active and influential in social and political arenas.